Travel by local train, road and boat from Central Java to Bali on our exciting new 2-week Indonesia tour

 Visa Info & Notes

-Visas: for most nationalities, a 30-day tourist visa is automatically issued on arrival at an international airport.
+Visas: For most nationalities, a 30-day visa on arrival is issued on arrival at any international airport such as Medan, Yogyakarta or Jakarta.
+The cost is 500,000 rupiah, which looks like a lot of zeros but $35 (approx. depending on exchange rates) also does the trick.
 (See list here.)
 As usual, 6 months validity from the date of arrival is essential as is at least 1 empty page in your passport and you may be asked to show proof of departure from Indonesia.
-The fee is $35, payable in US only.

 Tipping: we recommend a kitty system for the smaller, daily tips such as hotel/restaurant staff and local guides and drivers.
-Amounts inevitably vary with group size but would generally be in the region of around $2 per person, per day.
-With regards guides accompanying you for longer periods we’d recommend a separate tip of approximately $2-3 per person, per day though of course, this is always discretionary and performance related.
+Amounts inevitably vary with group size but would generally be in the region of around $2-3 per person, per day.
+With regards to guides accompanying you for longer periods we’d recommend a separate tip of approximately $2-3 per person, per day though of course, this is always discretionary and performance-related.
 (Local currency or USD are fine.)

 Meals: as usual breakfasts are generally hotel buffets with lunch and dinners based on local food.
 Many Indonesian dishes are internationally famous such as sate, nasi goring, rendang, gado gado etc but there’s much much, more with the already varied cuisine supplemented by plenty of regional specialities as well.
 Dishes are generally mildly spiced with sambal, the ubiquitous chilli sauce, served separately and there’s a wealth of vegan and vegetarian choices.